Starting Couples Therapy? What to Expect in Your First Sessions

 What Is Emotionally Focused Therapy for Couples?

-• Building a secure foundation for lasting change.
+• Build a stronger, more secure foundation for the relationship

 What Actually Happens in a Couples Therapy Session?